Index For This Page

 Simon Bamberger, fourth governor of the State of Utah, was born at Darmstadt, Bayern, Germany, February 27, 1847.
 In 1861, at the age of fourteen years he came to the United States, and in 1869 he became a resident of Utah.
 He assisted in developing the coal mining interests of Utah and in course of time was made president of the Bamberger Coal Company.
 His business interests were not confined to mining operations, however, as he has held the positions of director of the Salt Lake Valley Loan and Trust Company and director and treasurer of the Bamberger Electric Railway.
 In 1898 Mr. Bamberger was elected a member of the board of education of Salt Lake City and continued in that body for five years.
 He was elected state senator on the democratic ticket in 1902 and served for four years.
 During that time he increased his acquaintance over the state and became recognized as one of the leaders of the democratic party.
 In 1916 he was nominated and elected governor for a term of four years.
 He was Utah's first Democratic governor, first non-Mormon governor, and the oldest, assuming the office at age 71. (part from Utah Since Statehood: Historical and Biographical.
 Volume I.)

 Shortly after coming to Utah in about 1869-1870, he settled in Ogden.
-He remained in Ogden for just a short time before moving to Salt Lake City where he operated the Delmonico Hotel with a partner.
+Beginning in June 1870, Bamberger (with partners) ran the Whitehouse Hotel in Ogden.
+He remained in Ogden for just a short time, until December 1870 when he moved to Salt Lake City to take over management of the White House Hotel, formerly the Delmonico Hotel.
 In 1872, Bamberger invested in a silver mine, the Centennial Eureka Mine in Eureka in Juab County.
 A major vein of silver was struck two years later, making Bamberger a millionaire.